Join the Revolution! Each year in April, Fashion Revolution encourages us to ask our favourite brands, 'who made my clothes?'

 How to get involved

-Fashion Revolution Week 2019 took place from the 22nd to 28th April, but you can get involved at any time by asking brands Who Made My Clothes?
+Fashion Revolution Week 2020 takes place from the 20th to the 26th April and you can get involved by asking brands Who Made My Clothes?

 - Send an email to a brand - use Fashion Revolution's easy template

 - Use your voice on Twitter - Tweet the brand #whomademyclothes

 - Post on Instagram - pick your favourite piece of clothing, snap a pic of the label and ask the brand #whomademyclothes?